felixvanoost/jekyll-kroki/README.md

   url: "https://my-kroki.server"
 ```

-This is useful if you want to run a Kroki instance locally or your organisation maintains its own private Kroki server. `jekyll-kroki` will use the public Kroki instance https://kroki.io by default if a URL is not specified.
+This is useful if you want to run a Kroki instance locally or your organisation maintains its own private Kroki server.
+The public Kroki instance https://kroki.io is used by default.

 ### Security